MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 For more information, see the [Admin Guide](rms-client/track-and-revoke-admin.md) and [User Guide](rms-client/revoke-access-user.md) procedures.

-> [!NOTE]
-> Track and revoke features are supported for Office file types only, and not for other file types, such as image files or PDFs.
 #### Password-protected documents

 Password-protected documents are not supported by track and revoke features.